ibm-cloud-docs/containers/storage-block-vpc-snapshot.md

 After you create a deployment and a PVC, you can create the volume snapshot resources.

-You can creating snapshots only when a volume is attached to a pod.
+You can create snapshots only when a volume is attached to a pod.
 {: note}

 1. Make sure that you have **Share Snapshot Operator** permissions in IAM.